Abdul Rahim Ziaratwal

-Abdul Rahim Khan Ziaratwal (عبد الرحيم خان زيارتوال; borne 4 May 1954) is a Pakistani politician hailing from Ziarat, Ziarat District, Balochistan, Pakistan belong to Pashtunkhwa Milli Awami Party.
-He is currently serving as Minister of Education in the Provincial Assembly of Balochistan.
+Abdul Rahim Khan Ziaratwal (عبد الرحيم خان زيارتوال; borne 4 May 1954) is a Pakistani politician hailing from Ziarat, Balochistan and belongs to Pashtunkhwa Milli Awami Party.
+He served currently serving as Minister of Education of Balochistan.
 He is also serving as committee member of Finance Committee and Public Accounts Committee.

 Education and political career

 Abdul Rahim Ziaratwal belong to Tareen tribe.
-He achieved the degree of BA, Msc in Statistics and LLB from University of Balochistan.He elected ed as Member of the Provincial Assembly of Balochistan from 2000 to 2007 in General Elections 2002.
+He achieved the degree of BA, Msc in Statistics and LLB from University of Balochistan.
+He was elected as a Member of the Provincial Assembly of Balochistan from 2000 to 2007 in the 2002 General Elections.
 He is also served as the Chairman of Legislative Development Steering Committee of USAID PLSP.
 He is also served as board member of Pashtoonkhwa Blood Bank.
 He is also served as Minister of Information in the Provincial Assembly of Balochistan.